-Through the early morning mist at this time of year, you’d be hard pushed not to see a glistening spider's web somewhere near your front or back door as you leave your house for your day's adventures, and even in the cities our little eight legged friends are always hiding somewhere (The Importance of Spiders - gardening.which.co.uk).
+Through the early morning mist at this time of year, you'd be hard pushed not to see a glistening spider's web somewhere near your front or back door as you leave your house for the day's adventures, and even in the cities, our little eight-legged friends are always hiding somewhere (The Importance of Spiders - gardening.which.co.uk).

-To be quite frank, I’m not really their biggest fan, but spiders are extremely beneficial to our general ecosystems both inside and outdoors because of their necessary help in controlling levels of pest insects; they’re thought to be the most important terrestrial predators eating tons of insects annually.
-In fact, the world’s spider population consumes the same weight of insects as the weight of fish and meat consumed by the human population every year.
-That’s roughly 400 million metric tons (The Importance of Spiders - gardening.which.co.uk).
-Staggering isn’t it.
+I'm not their biggest fan, but spiders are incredibly beneficial to our general ecosystems both inside and outdoors because of their necessary help in controlling levels of pest insects.
+Spiders are thought to be the most important terrestrial predators eating tons of insects annually.
+In fact, the world's spider population consumes the same weight of insects as the weight of fish and meat consumed by the human population every year.
+That's roughly 400 million metric tons (The Importance of Spiders - gardening.which.co.uk).
+Staggering isn't it.

-There are 45,000 spider species worldwide and they’re all predators of insects.
-We have 600 species in the UK, half of which are money spiders.
-All make silk which they use to create spider webs and capture prey, but not all spin webs, not big noticeable ones anyway, so there are plenty of other spiders present even when you can’t see any webs (The Importance of Spiders - gardening.which.co.uk).
+There are 45,000 spider species worldwide, and they're all predators of insects (The Importance of Spiders -gardening.which.co.uk).
+We have 600 species in the UK, half of which are money spiders (The Importance of Spiders -gardening.which.co.uk).
+All make silk which they use to create spider webs and capture prey, but not all spin webs, not big noticeable ones anyway, so there are plenty of other spiders present even when you can't see any webs (The Importance of Spiders - gardening.which.co.uk)

-I sketched away at the board feeling slightly itchy each time I drew a leg, but hid it well and the kids loved looking at pictures of money spiders and orb-web weavers including the ubiquitous garden spider, whilst learning spider facts and why we must not harm, but appreciate them.
+I sketched some spider scenes at the board feeling slightly itchy each time I drew a leg but managed to hide it well.
+The kids looked at pictures of money spiders and orb-web weavers, including the ubiquitous garden spider, whilst learning spider facts and why we must not harm, but appreciate them.

-After I left I was told that the kids had been watching spiders in the bug hotel later that day and reminding each other of how wonderful these creepy crawlies are.
-This workshop had been successful with the children and a personal test for me, for which I feel I passed and now have a new found respect for our eight legged friends…so thank you very much for having me Mad Hatter's.
+After I left, I was told that the kids had been watching spiders in the bug hotel later that day and were reminding each other how incredible this creepy crawly is.
+My workshop had been successful with the children and was a personal test for me, for which I feel I passed and now have a newfound respect for our eight-legged friends, so thank you very much for having me Mad Hatter's.